Disney's bid for Fox assets gains momentum: sources

 Any potential deal would follow the U.S. Department of Justice's decision to sue to block AT&T Inc's US$85.4 billion deal to buy Time Warner Inc .

-(Reporting by Greg Roumeliotis and Jessica Toonkel in New York; Additional reporting by Laharee Chatterjee and Munsif Vengattil in Bengaluru and Anjali Athavaley in New York; Editing by Saumyadeb Chakrabarty and Meredith Mazzilli)
+(Reporting by Greg Roumeliotis and Jessica Toonkel in New York; Additional reporting by Laharee Chatterjee and Munsif Vengattil in Bengaluru and Anjali Athavaley in New York; Kate Holton in London, Lisa Richwine in Los Angeles; Editing by Saumyadeb Chakrabarty and Meredith Mazzilli)